 4.2.1 District wise comparison of constraints faced by the dairy farmers related to Infrastructural and Financial issues

 The district wise infrastructural and financial issues compared and presented in Fig. 1.
 These disparities highlight the varying levels of resource availability, institutional support, and socio-economic conditions in each region.
 Khagaria and Bhagalpur district show more severe financial issues like insufficient personal capital and lack of institutional finance, possibly reflecting lower average household income and weak local banking penetration.
 Districts with weaker local economies often lack savings and access to formal financial systems, pushing farmers toward informal sources or no funding at all.
 High interest rates reported in Banka and other districts suggest limited access to subsidized credit and an over-reliance on informal lenders.
 The lack of government support and low awareness of schemes—especially in Purnea and Bhagalpur—highlight administrative bottlenecks and ineffective extension services that fail to reach rural farmers.
 Lack of livestock housing and clean water, especially in Bhagalpur and Purnea, points to inadequate rural infrastructure development and poor investment in agricultural support facilities.
 High establishment costs in Khagaria indicate limited availability of affordable inputs and high logistics or procurement costs in setting up cattle farming operations.
-The shortage of skilled labor in Khagaria and surrounding districts reflects migration trends (youth moving to cities) and poor training opportunities in rural areas, resulting in labour inefficiency in livestock management.
+The shortage of skilled labour in Khagaria and surrounding districts reflects migration trends (youth moving to cities) and poor training opportunities in rural areas, resulting in labour inefficiency in livestock management.
 The lack of awareness about schemes, especially in Purnea and Khagaria, underlines the digital divide and poor communication channels between government agencies and farmers.

 This also affects the adoption of purebred cattle, which requires both awareness and capital.
 Variability across districts in constraints like access to financial institutions, water availability, and government support suggests uneven implementation of central and state-level agricultural and rural development policies.
 Table 2 summarizes the district wise key issues

-Table 2: District wise Infrastructural and financial issues faced by the dairy farmers
+Table 2: District wise infrastructural and financial issues faced by the dairy farmers